CivicSpleen/ambry/doc/source/tutorial/install.rst

 * For Homebrew, visit http://brew.sh/
 * For the KyngChaos Packages, visit http://www.kyngchaos.com/software/frameworks#gdal_complete

-These packages aren't signed, so Mac OS will issue a warning.
+The KyngChaos packages aren't signed, so Mac OS will issue a warning.
 Use the right-click menu to open them with the installer.

-After manually installing these packages, you can install Ambry by re-running the script, or by using pip.
+Then,  see :ref:`install-post-install` to create your configuration files and check the integrity of the installation.

 *************
 Linux, Ubuntu
 *************

-For Ubuntu, the script usually works.
-From a terminal shell, run:
+For Ubuntu 13.04 through 14.04, use this script to install the dependencies and the Ambry package.

 .. code-block:: bash

-    $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/clarinova/ambry/master/support/install-ubuntu.sh)"
+    $ sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/clarinova/ambry/master/support/install-ubuntu.sh)"

+Follow up with :ref:`install-post-install` to create your configuration files and check the integrity of the installation.

 *************
 Windows